 To use this feature, first configure RADIUS and the authentication method on your switch.
-Next, in the PacketFence web admin interface, go to $Configuration \rightarrow Policies$ and $Access Control \rightarrow Switches$.
-Click on the switch you want, then on the Roles tab, and check Role by Access Acc
+Next, in the PacketFence web admin interface, go to Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Switches.
+Click on the switch you want, then on the 'Roles' tab, and check 'Role by access list'.
+Now you are able to add ACLs for each role.